Vredefort crater

 LocationFree State, South Africa

-The Vredefort crater is the largest verified impact crater on Earth.
-It was 160–300 km across when it was formed; and what remains of it is in the present-day Free State province of South Africa.
+The Vredefort impact structure is the largest verified impact structure on Earth.
+The crater, which has since been eroded away, has been estimated at 170–300 kilometres across when it was formed.
+The remaining structure, comprising the deformed underlying bedrock, is located in present-day Free State province of South Africa.
 It is named after the town of Vredefort, which is near its centre.
-Although the crater itself has long since been eroded away, the remaining geological structures at its centre are known as the Vredefort Dome or Vredefort impact structure.
-The crater is calculated to be 2.023 billion years old, with impact being in the Paleoproterozoic Era.
-It is the second-oldest known crater on Earth, after Yarrabubba crater.
+The structure's central uplift is known as the Vredefort Dome.
+The impact structure was formed during the Paleoproterozoic Era, 2.023 billion years ago.
+It is among the oldest known impact structures on Earth, after Yarrabubba and Antarctic Creek.

 In 2005, the Vredefort Dome was added to the list of UNESCO World Heritage Sites for its geologic interest.